cgois/msc_thesis/drafts/ch1/4-gell_mann_and_bloch.md

 # Gell-Mann operators and Bloch vectors

+This is all we will need to know about quantum theory.
+But, before ending this chapter, we must discuss an interesting representation for quantum states (and some measurement operators) in terms of vectors instead of operators, which will be central to our discussion in chap. \ref{sec:pam-classical}.

 In sec. \ref{sec:states} we argued that any quantum state is a linear, positive semi-definite, unit-trace $d$-dimensional density operator $\rho$, and that any such $\rho$ is a quantum state.
 Thus we define the set of density operators as
 $$
 \mathcal{D}(d) = \{ \rho \in \mathcal{L}(\mathcal{H}^d) \mid \text{tr}\rho=1, \rho \succeq0 \} ,